oscarmiro26/plant-disease-classification/README.md

     python -m venv venv
     source venv/bin/activate  # On Windows use `venv\Scripts\activate`
     ```
+    (Note: many of the project dependencies are not compatible with Python versions above 3.11 or below 3.7.)

 2.  **Install dependencies:**
     Make sure you have `pip` installed.
 From the project's root directory (`main/`), run: